CHETHAN-CS/ARTPARK-Project/README.md

 For 4GB Jetson Nano: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit

+### Download the Source-Code
+Once you are ready with the jetson nano setup switch it ON and download the source code of the project from below link.

+Follow this link for source code: https://drive.google.com/drive/folders/18ASPz97mw6H6z93N3t7nnahJdOdkLm3S?usp=sharing

+Follow this link for source code supporting PTZ Camera: https://github.com/CHETHAN-CS/Nvidia-Jetson-Nano

+Then Unzip the code and keep it in any directory.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Videos related to the working of the project and setup can be found here: